Extended Depth-of-Field Lensless Imaging using an Optimized Radial Mask: Dual Depth Optical Experiment with a Prototype Camera

+Rows (b) and (c) in Fig.~\ref{fig:DualDepthExp} show the calibrated PSFs and captured measurements, respectively.
+Note that the captured images were normalized for visualization.

-The PSF was calibrated by the point light source positioned $30~\mathrm{cm}$ away from the coded mask.
-Therefore, it was expected for the object at a $30~\mathrm{cm}$ distance to be correctly reconstructed for all three types of coded masks.
-The OU pattern object, however, was placed $9~\mathrm{cm}$ away from the coded mask and was expected to be more challenging to be reconstructed properly.
+The PSF was calibrated by the point light source positioned 30 cm away from the coded mask.
+Therefore, it is expected that the object at a 30 cm distance to be correctly reconstructed for all three types of coded masks that were used.
+The OU pattern, however, was placed 9 cm away from the coded mask and was expected to be more challenging to be reconstructed properly.
 The coded masks and reconstruction algorithms used here were the same as those used in the simulations.
-The reconstructions for the radial, FZA, and random coded masks using the ADMM and UDN algorithms are shown in the third and fourth rows of the right part of Fig.~\ref{fig:RealExp}, respectively.
-The bottom row presents the close-up view of the OU letters reconstructed by the UDN algorithm.
+The reconstructions using the ADMM and UDN algorithms are presented in rows (d) and (e) of Fig.~\ref{fig:DualDepthExp}, respectively.
+The bottom row (f) shows a close-up view of the OU letters reconstructed by the UDN algorithm.
 As expected, the plush toy was correctly reconstructed in all experiments, independently of the type of coded mask or the reconstruction algorithm employed.
-We note, however, that reconstruction with resolving the two letters on the OU pattern was only successful by the radial coded mask, due to its robustness against the scaling of its PSF, i.e., extended DOF characteristics.
-The reconstructions using the FZA and random masks, on the other hand, were blurred and the two letters seemed to mix together.
+We note, however, that reconstructing with resolving the two lettern on the OU pattern was only successful by the radial coded mask, due to its robustness against scaling of its PSF, i.e., extended DOF characteristics.
+The reconstructions using the FZA and Random coded masks, on the other hand, were blurred and the two letters seemed to mix together.

+\red{One alternative potential solution to the extended DOF imaging for lensless cameras is to perform monocular depth estimation\cite{Ming2021}, and subsequent use of the estimated 2 dimensional depth map to refocus the calibrated PSF so that different objects in the scene are reconstructed with PSFs calibrated for their depth.
+Depth estimation methods, however, are limited when facing semi-transparent and transparent planes in the ambient scene.
+This is caused by the fact that in such scenarios, the information from objects at multiple depths are mapped to the same pixels in the sensor and it is not obvious which depth gets estimated.
+We provide an additional experiment in Section D of the supplementary material to showcase the all-in-focus imaging potential of our proposed lensless camera in scenarios with semi-transparent objects where depth-based estimation techniques are expected to fail.}